St Mary the Virgin

 St Mary's Church

-We have recently had a wonderful film made of St Mary’s by a local resident, Luke Phillips.
+There is a wonderful film made of St Mary’s by a local resident, Luke Phillips.
 You can see it on Youtube or by clicking here.

 The Church of St Mary the Virgin and the Parish of Radnage are part of the West Wycombe Benefice that includes the church of St Botolph, in the Parish of Bradenham, the church of St Paul, in the Parish of Bledlow Ridge, and the two churches of St Lawrence and St Paul in West Wycombe.
-There are also regular services held in the village hall in Piddington.
+The benefice is in the Deanery of High Wycombe and is part of the Oxford Diocese.

 Service times are published in Contact, the parish magazine, and on A Church Near You website – https://www.achurchnearyou.com/church/227/ .